-Business leaders today must answer many questions — from how to respond to another pandemic to which alternatives to explore amid continued supply chain disruptions.
+Business leaders today must answer many questions — from how to respond to the impact of elections to which alternatives to explore amid continued supply chain disruptions.
 You might be asking yourself: How will artificial intelligence affect the services you provide to your clients?
+What would tariffs mean for my business?
 How will the transition to clean energy impact your community?
 Will there be enough skilled workers to fill vacant roles in your organization as current aging workers retire, and where will you find them?

 What futures are you planning for?